CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-adding-utility-storage.md

     * datacenter
     * cluster
     * billing account number (ban)
-    * storage type (**Note:** The storage type drop-down labels are Velocity, Vital, and Value when the cluster type you select is Unified Storage.
+    * storage type (**Note:** The storage type drop-down labels are Velocity, Vital, and Value when the cluster type you select is Utility Storage.
 When the cluster type is Utility Storage, the drop-down labels are QOS1, QOS2, QOS3, and QOS4.
     * storage amount

 5. Click **estimated cost** to calculate the cost of installation and monthly charges.